UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-basic-branch-merge.md

 We used `git checkout` to switch branches.

-We used `git merge` to zip together two branches.
-This applied all of the changes in one branch on another branch (master).
+We used `git merge` to merge together two branches.

 ## Why don't we _simply commit into master_?

 You can!
-There is nothing wrong with working in master all the time, especially if you are worknig on your own.
+There is nothing wrong with working in master all the time, especially if you are working on your own.
 Whether or not you use branching and merging is up to you.
-The more colloborators you have, though, the more you will want to consider a branching and merging strategy.
+The more collaborators you have, though, the more you will want to consider a branching and merging strategy.

 Most software developers use branching and merging.
 But there are some large organizations that only work in master.
 Come to a Research Bazaar meetup and I can tell you all about it ... .

-## Git keeps you from overwriting your files.
+## Git keeps you from overwriting your files

 Remember how switching branches changes your files to match the state of the files in the branch?